EB-5 investment amounts and costs

 Step 2

-Obtaining a permanent green card
+Obtain permanent green card

-Once your I-829 petition is approved, you will receive a permanent green card.
+Once your I-829 petition is approved, you will receive your permanent green card.
 At this point, the EB-5 program formalities are complete.
 After you have lived in the United States for four years and nine months (from the date your first green card became effective), you are eligible to apply for U.S. citizenship.
 You can do this yourself or have an attorney do it for you.

 Step 3

-Return of capital
+Repayment of your capital

-Sign up for a consultation
+Sign up for a free consultation

 Regional centers